git-town/git-town/VIDEO.md

 # Creating animations of the development work

 First, install [gource](https://gource.io).
-It seems to be the most solid on Windows.
+It seems to work best on Windows.

 Preview the generated movie: